Shenanigans with systemd

 Most of the time, a service will sit in the background and keep out of trouble.
 When issues do arise, we need a way to interact with the service by querying its status (e.g., “are you still alive?") or by stopping and (re)starting the service.

-• start, to start a systemd service,
+, to start a systemd service,stop

-• restart, to stop and then start the service.
+, to stop and then start the service.

-We can check on the status of the OpenSSH service, for example, by running # systemctl status sshd.service.
+.
 The output (Fig. 2) gives us a lot of useful information, including some manpage references (Docs) and whether the service is

-• loaded (systemd has read the service’s configuration file) versus not-found,
+- loaded (systemd has read the service’s configuration file) versus not-found,

-• enabled (the service will run after booting the system) versus disabled,
+- enabled (the service will run after booting the system) versus disabled,

-• active (running) versus active (exited) or inactive (dead).
+- active (running) versus active (exited) or inactive (dead).

 At the end of this output, you can see the last few lines of OpenSSH’s logging output, which can often be helpful for diagnosing problems.
-The full session log can be viewed with # journalctl -u sshd.service, which queries systemd’s journal, a single binary file that collects all messages from the operating system and userland applications.
+The full session log can be viewed with # journalctl -u sshd.service

 Unit files

-If you read the ‘loaded’ line of the above output, you will find a reference to a file located in /usr/lib/systemd/system/sshd.service.
+.
 This unit file defines the OpenSSH service, including how and when to start it, whether to restart it after failure, and important environment variables for configuration.
 Essentially, unit files are the means by which systemd understands system resources.

 Let’s take a look.